 to meet basic needs.
 Many take drugs or alcohol to get through the day because they

-or AIDS and other diseases is higher on streets, too, because these kids might
+and other diseases is higher on streets, too, because these kids might use IV drugs

-is a part of life, even for kids — but being able to deal with problems with
+part of life, even for kids — but being able to deal with problems with confidence,

 To build your problem-solving skills, try to:

 Know your emotions.
 Try to understand what you are feeling inside and use words